Best Office Coffee Makers at a Glance

 Capacity and Speed

-Unless you're running a two-person startup, your office coffee maker needs to handle volume.
+Unless you're running a two-person startup, your office coffee machine needs to handle volume.
+Whether you need a commercial coffee maker for workplace settings or a smaller model, capacity and speed are non-negotiable.
 We're talking about machines that can brew enough coffee for the morning rush without creating a line longer than Black Friday at Best Buy.

 Ease of Use